Mutuba/CSV-User-Importer/README.md

 - User Model: Validates user data with strong password requirements.
 - CSV Upload: Upload and process CSV files containing user names and passwords.
 - Cloud Storage: Utilizes Cloudinary for file storage and retrieval.
-- Background Processing: Handles CSV processing in the background using Sidekiq.
+- Background Processing: Handles CSV processing in the background using Sidekiq and Redis.
 - Real-time Updates: Provides real-time progress updates and results using Turbo Streams.
 - StimulusJS: Manages form interactions and dynamic updates on the front end (views).